terrytay/tp/docs/UserGuide.md

 planning a schedule which can fulfill the requirements, our schedule task command can help you by creating a feasible schedule.
 It creates a schedule based on the tasks details provided by you.

-#### Future Enhancements
-   The current version of the application doesn't take into account the other tasks present, however the priority values can still be used to decide the task which is more important.
-In v3.0 our application will support scheduling tasks while avoiding tasks present previously and also add support for tasks to be scheduled preemptively (i.e, tasks can be scheduled over non contiguous days) .

 #### Usage

 #### `schedule <number of task to be scheduled>` - Used to schedule a set of tasks specified by the user